 Hines ended up weighing his smallest limit of the event, 8.33 pounds, but won by 4 1/2 pounds.
 His final weight for the event was 49.71.

-Below are the top-30 anglers for the event.
+The table below shows the top-30 anglers for the event.

 A New Dawn